britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-04.md

 secure variant which encrypts payload for confidentiality, and these secure variants are seeing ever-wider deployment.
 A noteworthy exception is DNS {{RFC1035}}, as DNSSEC {{RFC4033}} does not have confidentiality as a requirement.

-This implies that, in the absence of changes to the protocol as presently under development in the DPRIVE working group, all DNS queries and answers generated by the activities of any protocol are available to the attacker.
+This implies that, in the absence of changes to the protocol as presently under development in the IETF's DNS Private Exchange (DPRIVE) working group {{I-D.ietf-dprive-problem-statement}}, all DNS queries and answers generated by the activities of any protocol are available to the attacker.

 Protocols which imply the storage of some data at rest in